LARR-Planning/atypical_driving_snu/README.md

 | Jungwon      | Wrapper.h / GlobalPlanner.h      |  Wrapper.cpp / GlobalPlanner.cpp |
 | Yunwoo | LocalPlanner.h      |    LocalPlanner.cpp |

-Simple thing. your works are completing all the functions in your header and source files referring the summary [diagram](https://www.lucidchart.com/documents/edit/2f00f5b3-6e62-4ff4-8b19-dc401daf80f8/GdaP.vOKzV1F).
-All the example implementation can be found in the source files.
-Please understand the overall flow of the codes.

 ### Parameter description